-Thank you for buying a Roper appliance.
+Thank you for buying an Estate appliance.

 You have purchased a quality, world-class home appliance.
 Years of engineering experience have gone into its manufacturing.
-To ensure that you will enjoy many years of trouble-free operation, we have developed this Use and Care Guide.
+To ensure many years of trouble-free operation, we have developed this Use and Care Guide.
 It is full of valuable information on how to operate and maintain your appliance properly and safely.
 Please read it carefully.
 Also, please complete and mail the Ownership Registration Card provided with your appliance.
+This will help us notify you about any new information on your appliance.